opencsd/OpenCSD-Web-Workbench/README.md

 # Introduction of KETI-Web-Workbench
 -------------

-KETI-Web-Workbench enables users to monitor databases, perform query pushdown, and run validators to analyze resource utilization and energy savings.
+KETI-Web-Workbench enables users to monitor databases, perform query pushdown, and run validator to analyze resource utilization and energy savings.

 ## Contents
 -------------